uac35/MDA/README.md

 # Noise Events Forecasting in the City of Leuven

 This project uses data from noise sensors and a machine learning model to forecast human noise in the city of Leuven, Belgium.
-The forecasting results are visualized on a heat map.
+The forecasting results are visualized on a scatter map.

 ## Project Repository